shahkaran281/Unified-Data-Management-System/README.md

 # DSCI 551 - Project Structure

+## Summary
+This project provides a unified query interface for both **SQL and NoSQL** databases, enabling seamless interactions through a structured command-line interface.
+It efficiently processes **CSV-based relational data** and **JSON-based document data** while supporting **complex queries, joins, and aggregations**.

 ## Folder Organization
 The project is divided into two main components:
 - **`mysql/`** - Contains all SQL-related functionality.